alihassan18/libonomy-documentation/docs/Basics/anatomy-of-an-SDK-application.md

 -   **A reference to `baseapp`.** The custom application defined in app.go is an extension of baseapp.
 When a transaction is relayed by Tendermint to the application, app uses baseapp's methods to route them to the appropriate module. baseapp implements most of the core logic for the application, including all the ABCI methods and the routing logic.

--   **A list of store keys.** The store, which contains the entire state, is implemented as a multistore (i.e. a store of stores) in the Cosmos SDK.
+-   **A list of store keys.** The store, which contains the entire state, is implemented as a multistore (i.e. a store of stores) in the Libonomy SDK.
 Each module uses one or multiple stores in the multistore to persist their part of the state.
 These stores can be accessed with specific keys that are declared in the app type.
-These keys, along with the keepers, are at the heart of the object-capabilities model of the Cosmos SDK.
+These keys, along with the keepers, are at the heart of the object-capabilities model of the Libonomy SDK.

 -   **A list of module's `keeper`s.** Each module defines an abstraction called keeper, which handles reads and writes for this module's store(s).
 The keeper's methods of one module can be called from other modules (if authorized), which is why they are declared in the application's type and exported as interfaces to other modules so that the latter can only access the authorized functions.